GergoV/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

-The function counts occurence of a given letter in a string.
+The function counts how many times a given letter is present in a string.

 Function gets a string and a letter as input.
   Checks if string is a string.